lopezhansel/OctoDex/README.md

 ## To-Do List
 - [ ] add css to od-readme directive
-- [ ] Let user know if profile is an octodex user or not
 - [ ] Add Repo Project View
 - [ ] Upload Image to Node server
 - [ ] Add Organization/Group  View